Apollo Pain Management

 The primary causes of SI joint dysfunction include:

-- Too much movement in the sacroiliac joint can cause the pelvis to feel unstable and lead to Pain from too much motion is typically felt in the lower back and/or hip, and may radiate into the groin area.
+- Too much movement in the sacroiliac joint can cause the pelvis to feel unstable and lead to pain.
+Pain from too much motion is typically felt in the lower back and/or hip, and may radiate into the groin.

 Certain factors can raise the risk of developing sacroiliac dysfunction and pain, including:

 - Pregnancy or recent childbirth can commonly cause sacroiliac joint pain in women due to weight gain, hormonal changes causing ligaments in the SI joint to relax (hypermobility), and pelvic changes associated with childbirth.
-For some women, ligaments may remain loose after childbirth and cause sacroiliac joint pain and instability to
+For some women, ligaments may remain loose after childbirth and cause sacroiliac joint pain.

-- Prior lower back surgery, which can displace pressure to the sacroiliac One study found that sacroiliac joint pain tends to be more common following a fusion surgery than a discectomy.1 The same study found that multi-level surgery was more likely to cause sacroiliac joint pain than a single-level procedure.
-Sacroiliac joint pain has also been reported following hip joint replacement surgery and bone grafts taken from the iliac bone (the “wings” of the pelvis).
+- Prior lower back surgery, which can displace pressure to the sacroiliac joint.
+One study found that sacroiliac joint pain tends to be more common following a fusion surgery than a discectomy.

 What does Sacroiliac Joint pain feel like?